-The outcomes of the NDCI that are expected to be achieved by funding conference organisers are:
+The outcomes of the NDCI that are expected to be achieved by this grant funding round are:

-- People with disability are provided with greater opportunities to participate in all areas of Australian life by assisting them and their carers with the costs of attending disability related conferences that might otherwise be inaccessible to them. - Greater participation and inclusion of people with disability at nationally-focused, disabilityrelated conferences held in Australia.
+- People with disability are provided with greater opportunities to participate in all areas of Australian life by assisting them and their carers to participate in and influence disability-related and mainstream conferences that might otherwise be inaccessible to them. - A raised awareness among organisations/service providers participating in mainstream conferences of how their activities can benefit from being more inclusive of people with disability.